3 Results

 Figure 3.4: Estimated marginal means for the effect of harvest treatment on redwood and tanoak sprout height increment, averaged over two growth periods, ten years after harvest.
 Gray bars represent confidence intervals and statistical significance (α = 0.05) is indicated by non-overlapping blue arrows.

 Table 3.5: Estimated marginal means for the effect of harvest treatment on redwood and tanoak sprout height increment, averaged over two growth periods, ten years after harvest.
+The asymptotic 95% confidence intervals are based on the normal approximation.

 spp treatment estimate SE df asymp.LCL asymp.UCL